In this project, I implemented and deployed diffusion models for image generation.

 Part 2: Training a Diffusion Model

 In this section, we changed our UNet to predict the added noise ϵ instead of the clean image x.
-First I worked on training a diffusion model using a time-conditioned UNet to gradually denoise images and generate realistic samples.
-Later I introduced class-conditioning to give more control over the generated images.

 2.1 Adding Time Conditioning to UNet